khaefner/rust_101/book_src/src/chapter_3.md

 }
 ```

 In this case, when we assign `starship1` to `starship2`, Rust doesn't create a deep copy of the data on the heap.
 Instead, it performs a move.
-The ownership of the underlying data is transferred from starship1 to `starship2`.
+The ownership of the underlying data is transferred from `starship1` to `starship2`.
 After the move, `starship1` is no longer considered valid.
 Trying to use `starship1` after the move will result in a compile-time error, preventing a double free error (where the same memory is freed twice, leading to potential crashes).
-Think of this as transferring command of the starship – once the new captain takes over, the previous captain is no longer in command.

 ### ![logo](Star_Trek_icon.png) Copy: Duplicating Data in the Replicator